 We tried non-violent protest, and blocked the road with our bodies.
 We were a seven-day wonder, featuring on the TV news, being written up in the major newspapers, interviewed on radio.
 And we almost won.
 A State election was coming, and Labor promised an environmental impact study.
 But that was the election Labor lost by one seat.

-The power line came through, a 40 meter wide swathe through the cherished wilderness of our east slope.
+The power line came through, a 40 meter wide swath through the cherished wilderness of our eastern slope.
 We received compensation for the alienated land, and also we had accumulated some profits from our Festivals.
 We wanted to invest this money in alternative energy.

 Everyone had heard of us then, including Manfred.
 I immediately liked him: wavy, steel-grey hair, a stocky, powerful body that never stayed still, a habitually excited blue glitter behind the spectacles.
 His hands looked strong, and yet delicate and sure like an artist's.
 As the ideas came tumbling from his mouth, he would grab a scrap of paper and sketch casual wonders.
 Freehand, with a ball-point pen, he could draw a picture that would have challenged me, using a drawing board and squares.